SrBrahma/PMM/README.md

 # PMM
 Fork from my own project.

-**Now with a basic Wiki!**
+**Now with a basic Wiki!** Read it to get started.

 Open Source code of the PMM (Plataforma Multimissão, Multi-Mission Platform), a project of a system capable of functioning in a vast amount of diferent scenarios and applications, as rockets, drones, rovers, cars, submarines and handhelds.
+One of my greatest projects so far.

 Needs PlatformIO.